SDraw/driver_leap/README.md

 ### Control configuration and inputs
 Driver can emulate HTC Vive controllers and Valve Index controllers with skeletal animation and work in desktop and HMD orientations.
 It's adjusted by editing control_config.xml in 'cfg' folder.
 There are more configurable restrictions, such as global input, trackpad, trigger, grab and etc.
+Controls are configured by game profiles that are enabled automatically when game is started from Steam.

 ### HTC Vive controllers emulation
-Controls are specified by game profiles that are enabled automatically when game is started.
-Available game profiles:
+Game profiles:
   * **vrchat** - profile for VRChat.
 Control restrictions are ignored.
-  Game controls list:
+  Controls list:
     * Gun - corresponding hand gesture
     * V-shape - corresponding hand gesture
     * Point - corresponding hand gesture